temban/Ivisas/README.md

 ## Features

-- Apply for visa via this website
+- Apply for visa via this webApp

 ## Technologies